Key Initiatives

 The SFBJV achieves habitat and wildlife goals by working with project partners to add acres of high-quality habitat to the region.
 Maintaining, improving, and expanding habitat is vital to all efforts the SFBJV supports, promotes, and implements.
 It is critical to maintain a focus on SFBJV’s protection, restoration, and enhancement goals across all focus areas and activities.

-The SFBJV will support projects that prioritize natural over built infrastructure, and which restore functional wetlands and ecosystem connectivity in order to increase climate resilience.
-The SFBJV will actively communicate the critical importance of biological diversity and ecosystem health as key planning components for all adaptation and resilience efforts.
-Planning efforts should recognize that climate threats often create increased vulnerability for disadvantaged communities.
-These efforts should seek opportunities to minimize negative climate impacts on and maximize adaptation-related benefits to these communities.
+The SFBJV will support projects that prioritize natural over built infrastructure, and which restore functional wetlands and ecosystem connectivity.
+The SFBJV will actively communicate the critical importance of wildlife and ecosystem health as key components for all planning efforts.
+Planning efforts should recognize that threats often create increased vulnerability for people.
+These efforts should seek opportunities to minimize negative impacts on and maximize benefits to communities.

 Green Tape